Giuppone/Genetic_Algorithm/README.md

 # CelMech.
 Files QS Vir fit using genetic algorithm.

 Construcion of functions.

-Minimization and representation of results
+Minimization and representation of results.